 The project is aimed at women aged 18+ living in Salford.
 Referrals will be accepted from statutory, and voluntary organizations, community groups and individuals.

-The aim of the project is to increase confidence and self-esteem, engagement in local social activities, friendships and improve overall health and well-being.
 We want to empower women to access local services and take part in shared activities beyond the project.
 Our project aims to collect data and record outcomes and to find out what works best in reducing loneliness for women in Salford.